Appropriate cover to protect your plants from the elements.

 - Compost!
-It introduces humus, recycles nutrients, and is chock full of good soil life.
+It introduces organic matter, recycles nutrients, and is chock full of good soil life.
 It must be aerobic (well oxygenated) and with a good carbon to nitrogen balance of ingredients for good soil life.
 (See compost link below for more info.)

 - Mulch!
 It mimics the natural process of a forest or plains, protecting the soil and feeding it.
 Use straw mulch for veggies, woody mulches for trees and perennials.

 - Plants!
 Plant roots build soil and feed soil life with their exudates and dead roots.
 Plant foliage protects soil from the elements and mulches the soil.
 Aim to have 100% plant coverage of soil as much as possible.
 Some plants are better soil builders than others, but anything is always better than nothing.
-Pulsed grazing of grasses is one of the great soil building strategies.
 Many acacias are great soil builders.